-Baseline information on European heritage in the NIGMP includes:
+Baseline information on European heritage relevant to the GIGMP includes:

 The South Australian Heritage Register contains descriptions of local, national and world heritage places in South Australia which are protected under legislation.
 The Register and associated spatial data can be accessed via the Heritage Places Database (DPTI 2015c).
-Entries for the NIGMP include structures associated with the South Neptune Island lighthouse (DEWNR 2015f).
+There are currently no entries for the GIGMP (DEWNR 2015f).

-• DEWNR maintains the South Australian Shipwrecks Database, which includes all known shipwrecks located in South Australian waters.
+DEWNR maintains the South Australian Shipwrecks Database, which includes all known shipwrecks located in South Australian waters.
 It incorporates the Register of Historic Shipwrecks and the Register of Historic Relics as required under the (Commonwealth) Historic Shipwrecks Act 1976 and the (South Australian) Historic Shipwrecks Act 1981, and includes shipwrecks that have not been declared under either of these Acts.
-There are 7 shipwrecks in the NIGMP (DEWNR 2015g).
+There are 4 shipwrecks in the GIGMP (DEWNR 2015g).